Correlation functions for strongly confined wormlike chains: Polymer model

 The functional form of Eq. \ref{confCorr} closely mirrors that of Eq. \ref{WBRconfCorr} derived under the WBR approximation\cite{Wagner:2007fc}, but with the emergence of a new length scale, $\omega_d$.
 While the deflection length $l_d$ still captures the exponential decay of correlations along the backbone, this {\em{different}} length scale $\omega_d^{-1}$ captures the oscillations along the backbone.
 Assuming that $u=\eta (R/l)^{2/3}$ for $R\ll l$ (justified by the WBR model that showed $\langle \uv_\perp^2\rangle=(l_pR^2)^{1/3}$), we find that $\omega_d\propto l_d^{-1}$ but with a constant of proportionality that is not unity.
 Rather, we find $\lim_{R\to 0}\omega_d=l_d^{-1} \sqrt{16\eta^3/d_c^2\bar r-1}$ even for infinitely long or for strongly confined chains.
-The qualitative features of the MF and WBR models are thus expected to agree, but quantitative disagreement between the models are expected.
+The qualitative features of the MF and WBR models are thus expected to agree, but quantitative disagreements between the models are expected as confinement is relaxed and the WBR model's inherent assumption that $l_p\gg R$ becomes inapplicable.